jenniekibiri/cloud-computing/README.md

 the advantage of using cloud based storage is the you can scale to meet your needs
 # Benefits of cloud computing
 companies that already established can do gradual movement to the cloud - lift and ship while start up companies can start in the cloud

 1. # cost Effective
    * with pay-as-you-go/consumption based
-   #### no upfront charges(layman language-deposit),
+   * no upfront charges(layman language-deposit),
-  #### no need to purchase infrastructure that you dont use.
+  * no need to purchase infrastructure that you dont use.
-  #### pay for additional resources that only when needed
+  * pay for additional resources that only when needed
-  #### you can stop paying for resources that you dont use any more
-this allows cost prediction for each period .....history usage is provided by the cloud provider
+ *  you can stop paying for resources that you dont use any more this allows cost prediction for each period .....history usage is provided by the cloud provider

 2. # scalable
 you can increase or decrease the resources and services used based on workload for a particular time
-* vertical scaling
+* (vertical scaling)

- 'scaling up' - adding resources to increase the power of the server eg. more cpus and memory
+scaling up- adding resources to increase the power of the server eg. more cpus and memory
-* vertical scaling
+* (vertical scaling)
-'scaling out '-adding more servers that function together as one units
+'scaling out'-adding more servers that function together as one units

 3. # elastic
 as workload changes to spike or drop in demand a cloud computing system can automatically add or remove resources - workload can spike due to increase in traffic

 4. # current
 handles upgrades,maintenance ,s/w patches  and disk failures this ensure you're using the lastest tools

 5. # reliablple
 cloud computing makes data available.Offers backups disaster recovery and data reprication

 6. # global
  redundant datacenters in various region all over the globe. this give local presence close to your customers to give them the best response time possible no matter where in the world they are.

  7. # secure